 Proactive Thinking will Get More Respect

 Proactive people very deliberately work to build love and respect over time, rather than reactively, all at once.
 The process is remarkably similar to good parenting.
-We don’t try to get our children to make instant changes by being very severe to the point it damages our child’s self esteem or our relationship with our child.
+We don’t try to get our children to make instant changes by being very severe.
+That would damage our child’s self esteem and our relationship with our child.
 Instead, we love and nurture our children while putting into place reasonable boundaries.

 Some people only need to work on one of these, while other people need to work on all five.
-Like communication and cooperation, I have never heard anyone regret having spent time working on getting more respect from his or her spouse.
-You will note that all of these things are done by the person who is being disrespected.
+Like communication and cooperation, I have never heard anyone regret having spent time working on getting more respect.
+Note that all of these things are done by the person who is being disrespected.

 Five important areas to work on to build respect:

-- Being respectful to your spouse
+Being respectful to your spouse

-- Not tolerating mistreatment
+Not tolerating mistreatment

-- Identifying who owns the problem
+Identifying who owns the problem

-- Using win-win strategies
+Using win-win strategies

-- Responding to the underlying desires that are driving the behavior.
+Responding to the underlying desires that are driving the behavior

 “How do I respect my spouse if he or she has toxic behavior?”